Sing a New Psalm:

 pray for peace in God’s holy city of Jerusalem—& throughout the world

-This illustration by Turning to God’s Word co-founder Tami Palladino captures the theme of Lesson 19 —”For the Peace of Jerusalem Pray.”
+—”For the Peace of Jerusalem Pray.”
 The Holy City is shown in deepening shadows at sunset, the time of day when Vespers are prayed.
 Jerusalem’s darkened skyline stands out in bold relief against the glowing evening sky.
 There’s little doubt that Jerusalem today is a dangerous place.
 In this city sacred to Jews, Christians, and Muslims, strong religious feelings lead to hostilities.
 It’s fitting for Christians to pray for an end to violence, especially violence associated with threats to religious freedom.
 As we pray for peace in the Holy Land, let’s also pray to do our part to bring about more peace in our own lives.
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 79 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 81 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 daily needs—you could look it up in our archives

 It’s not uncommon—nor entirely wrong—for people to think about praying as bartering with God.
-To learn about praying for our “daily needs”—and what those needs might be, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+To learn about praying for our daily needs—and what those needs might be, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 ex libris—information about our daily needs

-While the Our Father is recited at every celebration of Mass—with the assembly praying in unison, not many Catholics give much thought to what their daily needs actually entail.
+actually entail.
 The language—even if we substitute “your name” for “thy name”—can seem cumbersome, old-fashioned, and formulaic.
-For people who want to think more about exactly what we’re petitioning God to do, we recommend Gerhard Lohfink’s excellent book, The Our Father: A New Reading.
-Lohfink, a German theologian, has written a short and extremely readable in-depth explanation of the prayer many Christians have come to take for granted.
+For people who want to think more about exactly what we’re petitioning God to do, we continue to recommend Gerhard Lohfink’s excellent book, The Our Father: A New Reading.
+Lohfink, a German theologian, has written a short and extremely accessible in-depth explanation of the prayer many Christians have come to take for granted.
 Read excerpts and learn more about The Our Father: A New Reading and other works related to Bible study at ex libris—main bookshelf.

 the popes inspire us—Jerusalem means a vision & peace

-“Peace of Christ” on page 79 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers is an excerpt from an audience with Pope Benedict XVI.
+“Peace of Christ” on page 81 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers is an excerpt from an audience with Pope Benedict XVI.
 The Holy Father examines peace as it’s understood by St. Augustine of Hippo.
 “We are the Israel of God, and let us cling tightly to peace, for Jerusalem means a vision and peace, and we are Israel: The Israel on which is peace.”
 For Pope Benedict XVI, the only earthly peace possible is the peace of Christ.
 It isn’t necessary that a person be a beauty contestant in order to long for world peace.
 Consider the following questions:

+?
 What are some of the ways in which you see Christ’s peace at work in your own life?

+?
 How does Christ’s peace differ from the peace offered by the secular world?

+?
 Who is the most peace-loving person that you know?

+?
 What can you do to advance peace among the people with whom you come in contact daily?

 ex libris—all about the city that’s spiritual home to three world religions

-The title Jerusalem: The Biography says it all.
-Simon Sebag Montefiore’s prize-winning work of non-fiction looks at the Holy City’s 3,000 years of frequently unholy history through the viewpoint of Jews, Christians, and Muslims.
+frequently unholy history through the viewpoint of Jews, Christians, and Muslims.
 A seriously ambitious work, this lengthy book treats the city of David as the primary character in a gripping narrative of the location often referred to as the “center of the world.”
 Jerusalem: The Biography opens by recounting the Roman attack on the city in 70 A.D., followed by an intensive look at Jewish control of Jerusalem beginning with David’s conquest of the citadel of Zion.
 Sections on the Christian and Muslim influences on the Holy City follow.
-Present-day political leaders see Jerusalem as key to peace in the Middle East.
+Despite continued armed conflict, present-day political leaders see Jerusalem as key to peace in the Middle East.
 Visit ex libris—main bookshelf, to read an excerpt from this book and others related to in-depth Scripture study.

 read the Catechism—particular judgment can be confusing